Skip to main content

 Vacancy Description

-Applications are invited from suitably qualified candidates for a full-time, fixed term position as a Post-doctoral Researcher/Research Associate with the College of Science & Engineering at the University of Galway, Ireland.
+Applications are invited from suitably qualified candidates for a full-time, fixed term position as a Bioelectronics Research Fellow with Biomedical Engineering, School of Engineering at the University of Galway, Ireland.

 The default position for all new public sector appointments is the 1st point of the salary scale.
 This may be reviewed, and consideration afforded to appointment at a higher point on the payscale (subject to the project’s funding limitations), where evidence of prior years’ equivalent experience is accepted in determining placement on the scale above point 1, subject to the maximum of the scale.